 If you post at times that your audience are not online, they are much less likely see your content.
 To find the best time to post for your audience, you can schedule your posts at different times and look at which gets the most engagement.
 Another great way to find your best time is to look at post analytics in your Facebook Page Insights.
 Click Insights on the top menu bar and click Posts in the left column, and select When your fans are online.
 This section will show you how active your Facebook followers are, on average, on each day and hour.

 You can also conduct research on the best times to post according to what industry you’re targeting.
-For example, in Sprout Social’s report, you will find best times to post for consumer goods, media, education and more.
+For example, in Avasam and Sprout Social’s report, you will find best times to post for consumer goods, media, education and more.

 The Facebook algorithm is what decides when and where posts and ads on Facebook appear and as it’s constantly changing it can be quite tricky to keep up with.
 Since Facebook’s 2008 announcement that Facebook would prioritise “meaningful interactions” from friends over content from businesses, it has become more difficult for businesses to organically reach their audiences.

 By using ranking signals, the algorithm will prioritise content in the News Feed based on the likelihood of that user having a positive reaction to the post.
 As such, Facebook prioritises posts with high engagement, content that has been liked by a user’s friends and posts that the user interacts with frequently or is likely to engage with.
 The ranking is based on four factors:

 Facebook looks at all content that can display to a user in the News Feed, including everything posted from friends and pages.

 The signals are the information that Facebook can get about a piece of content.
 You want Facebook to think that your content is meaningful and relevant.